DesignSafe-CI/api-user-guide/docs/find_application.md

 tagline:
 ---

-The SD2E catalog has several pre-built public applications (or "apps" for short) that are available to run right now.
+The Designsafe catalog has several pre-built public applications (or "apps" for short) that are available to run right now.
 Each public application is tied to a public HPC system.